adamcubel/cloud-test/aws/README.md

 You will have thirty minutes to complete the instructions.
 Explain to the team what you are doing.
 There may be some intentional pitfalls along the way intended to see how you think.

+## Setting up the Developer VM

 Begin by logging into the AWS Console via the URL provided.
 After logging into the AWS Console, proceed to the EC2 Dashboard.
 You can find the dashboard from the AWS Console Search bar.
 Create an EC2 instance with the following parameters:
 - Name: Deployment VM
 - AMI: Amazon Linux 2023 AMI
 - Instance Size: t3.medium